|456||International inbound 56K data (for ISDN use)|

 |882||Paid international calls to +1 877 (discontinued)|

 Toll-free services are essentially automated collect calls.
 The recipient of the call pays the cost.
 However, many toll-free numbers only work within a limited subset of the North American Numbering Plan countries (for example, only the U.S.A., or only the U.S. and Canada), so "replace" codes were implemented for the first three toll-free codes: 800, 888, and 877.
 To dial a U.S.‑only 877 number from another NANP country, a caller might dial 1‑882‑nxx‑xxxx.
 The caller paid the same international call charge as for a standard call to the United States.
 These codes could also be used for calls originating outside the NANP.
 However, the use of the 880/881/882 codes was discontinued as of 2004‑04‑01.
+After 833 and 822 are activated, the remaining 88X codes will be used for toll-free services.

 International inbound 56K data calls require a special code because normal international calls may be routed to any North American carrier at the convenience of the originating country's telco.
 A randomly selected carrier in North America may not provide appropriate facilities for terminating a high-speed data link.
 Thus, calls to the 456 area code are routed to a specific carrier based on the number dialed.
 This code is not used for domestic calls, but could in theory be used for international calls within the NANP.